Electronic Access Agreement

 No liability Even if we are Negligent: We will not be liable to you, even if we are negligent, for any loss, damages, delay, or inconvenience to you for any:

-- Any losses related to your failure to do something, including a failure to meet your obligations under this Agreement;
+- Losses related to your failure to do something, including a failure to meet your obligations under this Agreement;

 - Mistakes, errors, omissions, inaccuracies or other inadequacies of, or contained in any data or information, including as a result of a failure to update data or information;